-This vegetation type is the most common tall open forest on the Springbrook and Lamington plateaus within the Gold Coast, where it occupies moderate to high altitude (300m+ above sea level) areas of these plateaus.
-It occurs on basalt- and rhyolite-derived sandy to loamy soils.
+This vegetation type is the most common tall open forest on the Springbrook and Lamington plateaus within the Gold Coast.
+It occupies central moderate to high altitude (300m+ above sea level) areas of these plateaus on basalt- and rhyolite-derived sandy to loamy soils.
 It adjoins rainforest (VT29b, 29c, 29d) on richer basalt-derived soil, and VT41 (Flooded Gum/Sydney Blue Gum tall open forest on Cainozoic Igneous Rocks) in more sheltered gullies.
 It also transitions into VT1d (Broad-leaved White Mahogany/Queensland Stringybark/Tallowwood) on more exposed areas and drier rhyolitic soils.
-It is restricted to elevated areas in Springbrook and Numinbah within the Gold Coast.
+Mapped areas are restricted to elevated areas at Springbrook.

-Historic distribution of Vegetation Type 38
+Historic distribution of Vegetation Type 38a